luke-cbs/note-vault/JS_TS/Node/Node Design Patterns.md

 ## Observer Pattern

 This is an object that that can notify its observers when change occurs.
-Node has a core module called the EventEmitter that provides an API to achieve this (*page 78*).
+Node has a core module called the Event-emitter that provides an API to achieve this (*page 78*).